lammps/lammps/doc/src/Build_cmake.rst

 ----------

-There are 3 variants of CMake: a command-line version (cmake), a text mode UI version (ccmake), and a graphical GUI version (cmake-GUI).
+There are 3 variants of the CMake command itself: a command-line version (*cmake* or *cmake3*), a text mode UI version (*ccmake* or *ccmake3*), and a graphical GUI version (*cmake-gui*).
 You can use any of them interchangeably to configure and create the LAMMPS build environment.
-On Linux all the versions produce a Makefile as their output.
+On Linux all the versions produce a Makefile as their output by default.
 See more details on each below.

 You can specify a variety of options with any of the 3 versions, which affect how the build is performed and what is included in the LAMMPS